w3f/Grants-Program/applications/fair_squares.md

 ### Short to medium term

-- We intend to enter the substrate builders program with our developed solution, hopefully we are elegible to be fast-tracked.
+- We intend to enter the substrate builders program with our developed solution, we want to showcase our sol we are elegible to be fast-tracked.
 - We intend to bring-up a public live testnet with an interface in which everyone can use Fair squares.
 The developed solution is based on all of the functionality on the milestones.
-The time frames  might be tweaked so the platform can work faster.
+The time frames will be tweaked so the time-frames will work faster.
 Setting roles will be publicly available and we will be monitoring the chain to see if we can assist and verify users.
-- We will notify partners we have interviewed and see based on our solution we have built to get their feedback and see if we can continue experimenting with them to build a next iteration, not only the software but also the
+- We will involve partners we have interviewed and see based on our solution we have built to get their feedback and see if we can continue experimenting with them to build a next iteration, not only the software but also in researching and pushing for a solution that is deploying as long as it's beneficial for the users and still serves the purpose making affordable housing possible.
-- On the medium term we are looking to have funding that is neutral and benefits from this solution.
-This is usually falls into the corner of public institutions.
+- On the medium term we are looking get funded that is neutral for the project, without giving away equity/tokens from this solution that would benefit an early funder.
+The distribution is supposed to happen over long-term distribution.
+This type of funding usually falls into the corner of public institutions.

 ### Long Term
-In 1-3 years from now we hope to found a legal framework and partnership with municipality, state or governmental level that gives us the pass to implement this.
+In 2-4 years from now we hope to co-founded, co-researhed a legal framework a more other institutions where the outlook for deployment is clear.
+We are laying strong ties with municipalities or state-level governmental instituions that will allow us the sand-box enviroment to implement this.
 We aim to organize from the bottom-up with other parties that find this relevant and iterate together with them.
-Ideally we would needed to get funded by a neutral party that benefits from this.
-But we like to take it step for step.
+But we like to take it step for step and this grant will give us the fundamental code that will showcase it's techincally safe and possible, while recorded right.

 ## Additional Information :heavy_plus_sign: